 Immerse yourself in the wonderful unique interior and great ambience, unchanged for almost a century, whilst enjoying excellent coffee, fresh pastries, pies, cakes, or homemade candies – best in Tallinn and right in the Old Town.

 Tallinn to Saaremaa Island

-Sadly, it’s time to leave stunning Tallinn and westward bound for Estonia’s largest island, located in the Baltic Sea: Saaremaa Island.
+Sadly, it’s time to leave stunning Tallinn and westward bound for Estonia’s largest but remote island, located in the Baltic Sea: Saaremaa Island.